terabyte/sebot/api.md

 Create a new response.
 The text field is required.
-If active field is optional; if absent, active will default to false.
+If active field is optional; if absent, active will default to false. qid is optional ... if provided, the newly created response will also be appended to the responses for that question

 Input:

 	{
 		action: "createRsp",
-		qid: <ID>,				// ID of question to add this response to
 		text: "Jesus",			// Text of the new response
-		active: true | false	// New state of the active flag }
+		active: true | false	// New state of the active flag
+		qid: <ID>,				// optional ID of question to add this response to }

 Output: